AtharbaSharma/AtharbaSharma/README.md

 ## Hey There Folks👋

+Hi, My Name is Atharba, a humble totally charming guy based in Nepal.

+I build things i find cool or fun and build hope for myself and disappoint my family.

+My main tech stack is HTML, CSS, JavaScript, Laravel and anything that peaks my interest.

+- 🔭 I’m currently worying about the future
+- 🌱 I’m currently learning how to live as an adult
+- 🤔 I’m looking for help with everything

+  Fun Facts :
+    - i am a retired caffeine addict
+    - i have a terrible sleep schedule
+    - i am mentally unwell, and physicially declining
+    - Hobbies: Manga, Music, Sleep, Movies, Anime
 <!--
 **AtharbaSharma/AtharbaSharma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.